kubernetes/ingress-nginx/docs/examples/customization/ssl-dh-param/README.md

 # Custom DH parameters for perfect forward secrecy

-This example aims to demonstrate the deployment of an nginx ingress controller and use a ConfigMap to configure custom Diffie-Hellman parameters file to help with "Perfect Forward Secrecy".
+This example aims to demonstrate the deployment of an nginx ingress controller and use a ConfigMap to configure a custom Diffie-Hellman parameters file to help with "Perfect Forward Secrecy".

 ## Custom configuration